 This job gets five stars if you love to eat (who doesn't?), love to write and love to share your opinions.

-The Economic Research Institute says that while the average salary is around $77,000 a year, senior food critics with at least eight years experience average about $95,000.
+While the average salary is around $79,000 a year, senior food critics with at least eight years' experience average about $98,000, says the Economic Research Institute.

 2. Professional video gamer

-Yes, it is possible to play video games for a living!
-Professional gamers play in front of audiences on video platforms including YouTube and Twitch.tv, and they participate in eSport competitions.
+Yes, it is possible to play video games for a living.
+Professional gamers play in front of audiences on video platforms including YouTube and Twitch.tv, plus they participate in eSports competitions.

 1. Voice actor